TULiberalArts/Political-Science/pages/graduate.md

 ## Prospective Students

-You can apply online through the [Temple University Application for Admissions](https://prd-wlssb.temple.edu/prod8/bwskalog.P_DispLoginNon).
-Be sure to select either the MA or PhD program.
-You do not need a master’s degree to apply to the PhD program.
-If you are interested in pursuing the PhD, you only need to have earned a bachelor’s degree before enrolling.
-A complete application includes the following:

-- Completed application form
-- Statement of interest
-- Three (3) letters of recommendation
-- Writing sample
-- Resume
-- Official transcript(s) for previous degrees (must be sent directly from the granting institution).
-Please submit transcripts from non-U.S. granting institutions to us via [World Education Services](https://www.wes.org/).
-- GRE scores (GREs must have been taken within the last five years)
-- TOFEL scores (only necessary if applicant’s previous degree(s) are from a university outside the United States)

-Applicants to the PhD program are automatically considered for funding, which includes tuition remission and a stipend.
+### Admsissions Process

-Admissions decisions are made in the spring semester and admitted students are expected to begin in the following fall term.

-_**Application Deadline is December 1st**_
+Admissions decisions are made in the spring semester and admitted students are expected to begin in the following fall term. _**Application Deadline is December 1st**_.

+Please visit the Political Science Graduate Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Frequently Asked Questions